 \subsection{Proximal Policy Optimization}

-While theoretically appealing, the constrained optimization in TRPO requires second-order methods that are computationally expensive and difficult to scale.
-PPO \citep{schulman2017proximal} was introduced to achieve the stability of a trust region method using only first-order optimization.
-Its simplicity and strong empirical performance have established it as a standard algorithm for fine-tuning LLMs.
+While theoretically appealing, the constrained optimization in TRPO requires second-order information and is difficult to scale.
+PPO \citep{schulman2017proximal} was introduced as a first-order alternative that retains much of the stability.
+Owing to its simplicity and strong empirical performance, PPO has become a standard algorithm for fine-tuning LLMs.

-Instead of an explicit trust region constraint, PPO discourages overly large policy updates with a heuristic clipping mechanism applied to the surrogate objective.
-Specifically, PPO optimizes the following clipped objective:
+Instead of enforcing an explicit trust-region constraint, PPO optimizes a clipped surrogate objective: